ericgj/field-notes-data-sends/content/text/01_summary.md

 can derive metrics for PM or DMs _[need to clarify]_ from the number or percentage of _late_ data sends.

-### A larger picture
+### What actually is involved in a "data send"?

 The DMs (or in some cases the SAs) _extract_ the data from production systems as CSV and then _run_ the data through SAS programs.
-These programs have been previously tested on a subset of production data through the Programming SDLC process [yes they do actually call it that, waterfall is alive and bubbling], and approved by the client, via a formal contract called a Data Transfer Agreement (DTA).
+These programs have been previously tested on a subset of production data through the Programming SDLC process [[2]](note2), and approved by the client, via a formal contract called a Data Transfer Agreement (DTA).
 Once ready, the DMs _notify_ the SA team through an email to a shared _Google Group_.

 The SA team assigns a rotating person per day _[in each office?]_ to do "data sends".
 This person checks what sends are _ready_ (on the Google Group list),